vladfi1/phillip/Readme.md

 Tested on: Ubuntu >=14.04, OSX, Windows 7/8/10.

 1. The dolphin emulator.
-Probably need to compile from source on Linux.
+You will probably need to compile from source on Linux.
 On Windows you'll need to install a [custom dolphin version](https://github.com/vladfi1/dolphin/releases/tag/v5.1-alpha) - just unpack the zip somewhere.
 2. The SSBM iso image.
 Must be NTSC 1.02.
+Mods like netplay community builds and 20XX may also work, but automatic character and stage selection may not work properly (you can still do it manually).
 3. Python 3.
+On Windows, you can use (Anaconda)[https://repo.continuum.io/archive/Anaconda3-4.4.0-Windows-x86_64.exe] which sets up the necessary paths.
-4. Install phillip.
-This should pull in python dependencies like tensorflow.
+4. Install (phillip)[https://github.com/vladfi1/phillip/archive/master.zip].
+This will pull in python dependencies like tensorflow.

-    pip3 install -e .
+    cd path/to/phillip # future commands should be run from here pip3 install -e .

 ## Play

 You will need to know where dolphin is located.
 On Mac the dolphin path will be `~/../../Applications/Dolphin.app/Contents/MacOS/Dolphin`.
-On Windows it will be the path to the `.exe` you unzipped, and you will need the `--tcp 1` option.
+If `dolphin-emu` is already on your `PATH` then you can omit this.

     python3 phillip/run.py --gui --human --start 0 --load agents/FalconFalconBF --iso path/to/SSBM.iso --exe path/to/dolphin [--tcp 1]

 Trained agents are stored in the `agents` directory.
 Aside from `FalconFalconBF`, the agents in `agents/delay0/` are also fairly strong.
 Run with `--help` to see all options.

+### Windows Notes

+The `--exe` will be the path to the `Binary\x64\Dolphin.exe` you unzipped.
+In general, the forward `/`s should be back `\`s for all paths, unless you are using MinGW, Cygwin, git bash, or some other unix shell emulator.

+Because communication with dolphin is done over the local loopback interface, you will need to add the `--tcp 1` flag, and you may need to open port 5555 in your firewall.

+You may need to omit the `3` from commands like `python3` and `pip3`.

 ## Train